 - Classroom discussion should be relevant to the topic we are discussing.
 You will get points for relevant contributions, but not for irrelevant ones. - Classroom discussion should be civilized and respectful to everyone.
 Racist, sexist, lookist, ableist, homophobic, transphobic, and any other discriminatory language and behavior is not acceptable in the college classroom, just as it would not be acceptable in a workplace.
-It is possible to discuss all topics from just about any political point of view while adhering to this level of civility.

-- Aim for timeliness.
+It is possible to discuss all topics from any political point of view while adhering to this level of civility. - Aim for timeliness.
 If you come in late, you should check with a classmate after class to see what you may have missed.
 If you miss the quiz because of lateness, there is no make-up available.
-If you come in more than 20 minutes late, I will mark you absent for the day.
-Routine, marked lateness will hurt your professionalism grade. - Do not leave early.
-If you leave early, I reserve the right to mark you absent for the day.
-(If you need to leave early one day for a specific reason, I may make an exception if you notify me at the beginning of class.) - Do not pack up early.
+If you come in more than 15 minutes late, I will mark you absent for the day.

+- Do not leave early.
+If you leave early, I reserve the right to mark you absent for the day. - Do not pack up early.
 This is distracting and contagious.
 If you pack up early, I reserve the right to mark you absent, as you have essentially "left" class early. - Come to class prepared.
-Being prepared means: - Reading and annotating materials before class so you are ready to discuss. - Bringing books or readings, paper, and pens to every class, along with any other required materials (e.g., drafts of your paper on draft workshop days). - Contacting another student if you were absent last time so you can be prepared for the next class. - A note about printing: Our readings will be from the web.
-Printing these readings out and bringing them on the class day they are due is required because being able to refer to readings during discussion is required.
-If you often fail to bring required printouts, you will receive a failing Professionalism grade, and I reserve the right to begin asking you to leave class and not return until you have the required printouts. - Respect everyone's right to a non-disruptive learning environment. - See "Electronic Devices" for policy on cell phones.
+Being prepared means: - Reading and annotating materials before class so you are ready to discuss. - Bringing your books, paper, and pens to every class, along with any other required materials (e.g., drafts). - Contacting another student if you were absent last time, so you can be prepared for the next class. - A special note about printing: You will need to print out both readings and other students' work for this class.
+This is a regular requirement, and it is non-negotiable.
+Students who often show up without required printouts will receive a failing Professionalism grade. - Respect everyone's right to a non-disruptive learning environment. - See "Electronic Devices" for policy on cell phones.
 TLDR version: don't use them in class. - Please do not talk to each other while I am talking or when another student is talking. - Any disruption of class may result in your being asked to leave the class for the day.
 Repeated disruptions will be handled via the formal procedures in place at HCC, and can result in your expulsion from the class. - Professionalism expectations extend beyond the classroom.
 Your actions (negative and positive) in office hours, as well as in electronic environments such as email and class-related social media, also affect your professionalism grade because they are part of your class participation.